Skip to content

 Instead of treating each agent run as a temporary terminal interaction, paper records the session as structured data: prompts, turns, tool calls, token usage, cost, duration, status, and metadata.

-paper CLI captures the work as it happens locally. paper console turns that captured work into durable session history your team can view, search, inspect, and learn from over time.
+paperctl CLI captures the work as it happens locally. paper console turns that captured work into durable session history your team can view, search, inspect, and learn from over time.

-How paper works
+How paper creates value

 Start here